-The 6 Best Hip Hop Music Videos of 2020 So Far
+The 6 Best Hip Hop Music Videos of 2020 [updated]

 Guapdad 4000 and Denzel Curry really strive to make rap weird as they star in the “Lil Scammer That Could” video.
 This video is simply ridiculous.
-Some of the scenes include the duo riding a train engine that’s about to hit a cop who’s wrapped up in a hose, both of their heads sitting in marijuana planters, and Guapdad dressed up like a gardener.
-The video is extremely vibrate as the pair parade around a suburban looking area and rap about scamming.
+Some of the scenes include the duo riding a train engine that’s about to hit a cop who’s wrapped up in a hose, both of their heads sitting in marijuana planters, and Guapdad dressed up as a gardener.
+The video is extremely vibrated as the pair parade around a suburban-looking area and rap about scamming.

 1. “Mazel Tov” by IDK & A$AP Ferg

 If you need a laugh from two pretty serious rappers, the video for “Mazel Tov,” by IDK & A$AP Ferg will reel you in.
 The video features IDK having the celebration that typically follows a bar mitzvah and taking part in dancing the hora.
 The colors in this video are so appealing, as all of the extras wear white and gold accessories, while IDK wears multiple monochrome outfits.
 The video is light-hearted and will bring a smile to anyone’s face as a Jewish man flexes a grill in his mouth and everyone vibes in a beautiful mansion.

 2. “On the Floor” by IceJJFish

 For many of you, this video may be a throwback to middle and high school times.
 It is horribly cringing, yet laughable.
 There are still debates going on today, six years after the song’s birth, as to whether IceJJFish was serious or not.
 The comments are also a must-read for this video.

 3. “$ave Dat Money” by Lil Dicky feat.
 Fetty Wap and Rich Homie Quan